Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Introduction

 \section{Introduction}

-~ Understanding road layout from images is essential for real-world applications such as autonomous driving or path planning\buyu{~\cite{sam:Gupta17a,sam:Dhiman16a,sam:Geiger14a,roddick2020predicting}}, where besides the usual perspective space outputs, top-view representations of geometry and semantics have been popular.
+~ Understanding road layout from images is essential for real-world applications such as autonomous driving or path planning~\cite{sam:Gupta17a,sam:Dhiman16a,sam:Geiger14a,roddick2020predicting}, where, besides the usual perspective space outputs, top-view representations of geometry and semantics have been popular.
 Non-parametric representations such as pixel-level semantics \cite{roddick2020predicting} generally require labor-intensive and potentially ambiguous supervision in the top-view, for example, when dealing with occluded regions.
-On the other hand, parametric representations for top-view layout are desirable for their interpretability, which is beneficial for higher-level reasoning and decision-making in downstream applications.
+On the other hand, parametric representations for top-view layouts are desirable for their interpretability, which is beneficial for higher-level reasoning and decision-making in downstream applications.

-Parametric attributes such as presence of side roads, number of lanes or distance to intersection may be easily annotated by humans given sensor inputs, in particular, requiring less effort than pixel-level semantic annotations.
-However, besides parametric annotations\footnote{Parametric annotations and attribute-level annotations are interchangeable in our paper.} in the top-view, previous works that estimate parametric top-view layouts also require pixel-level supervision in perspective images \cite{Wang_2019_CVPR,Liu_2020_CVPR}.
-This paper seeks to obtain parametric top-view maps, using only the cheaper form of supervision on attributes.
-As a by-product of our design, we also obtain pixel-level semantics in both the perspective and top-views.
+Parametric attributes such as presence of side roads or number of lanes may be easily annotated by humans given sensor inputs, and require less effort than pixel-level semantic annotations.
+However, besides parametric annotations\footnote{Parametric and attribute-level annotations are used interchangeably in our paper.} in the bird's-eye-view (BEV), i.e. top-view, previous works that estimate parametric BEV layouts also require pixel-level supervision in perspective images \cite{Wang_2019_CVPR,Liu_2020_CVPR}~\buyu{or handle only very simple road layouts~\cite{sam:Seff16a}}.
+This paper seeks to obtain parametric BEV maps as well as pixel-level semantics in both the perspective and top views, but using only the cheaper parametric supervision on attributes.

 While relying on cheap supervision only is undoubtedly a goal worth pursuing, removing the dense perspective supervision makes the problem harder.
 This is non-trivial, since there exists a large gap between sparse parametric supervision and dense pixel-level semantic supervision.
-To bridge the gap, one must figure out the underlying geometry to map the parametric supervision to top-view and get the correct semantics, even in occluded regions.
+To bridge the gap, one must reason about the underlying geometry to map the parametric supervision to top-view and get the correct semantics, even in occluded regions.